 -

 Select a class from the Class dropdown (or type to search).
-The dropdown shows all block definition names found in the current environment.
+Clicking an object on the P&ID automatically selects its class.

 -